Skip to main content

 dialogue

 This system allows the player to express internal thoughts, spoken reactions, and context-aware dialogue in response to game events, driven by LLM prompts.
 It blends narrative depth with character voice, enabling SkyrimNet to act like a true interactive roleplay engine.
+This system, depending on user settings and preferences turns your character into a blend of someone you control but that can also display a degree of creative and autonomous responses, inside the decisions you make and the personality you set.

 ✅ Core Concepts